 field

-The This field allows to define a list of regexes matched against custom type names for which diesel-cli should not generate sql type definitions.
-You should use this option in combination with import_types
+The This field allows to define a list of regexes matched against custom

-if you use crates like postgis-diesel
+if you use crates like

 or pgvector

-that provide their own sql type definition for specific custom types.
-If not set this defaults to an empty list.
+own sql type definition for specific custom types.
+If not set this

 [print_schema]